 Pack Packing Principles

-You can remember the principles for packing your pack with the ABCs…
+Remember the principles for packing with the ABCs…

 “Where’s the ___?”

 "Can you grab it for me?"